"The first principle is that you must not fool yourself – and you are the easiest person to fool."

 What Must Change

-Addressing these fundamental issues requires more than technical fixes—it demands institutional transformation.
-The fixes aren't mysterious.
-They require something both simple and difficult: institutional honesty.
+Addressing these fundamental issues demands more than technical fixes—it requires institutional transformation at multiple levels.
+The necessary changes aren't mysterious, but they do require something both simple and profoundly difficult: institutional honesty.

 Billions cascade toward transformer scaling while truly innovative approaches—embodied AI, causal reasoning systems, architectures designed for messy reality—fight for basic resources.
-We must fundamentally rebalance funding toward scientific merit rather than investor hype cycles.
+We must fundamentally rebalance funding priorities toward scientific merit rather than perpetuating investor hype cycles. - Demand Warning Labels

-Current benchmarks measure performance under artificially perfect conditions.
-We need fundamentally different tests—ones that evaluate resilience to chaos, adaptation to genuine novelty, causal understanding, and persistent memory—the capabilities that truly define intelligence.
+Current benchmarks merely measure performance under artificially perfect conditions.
+We need fundamentally different evaluation methods—ones that assess resilience to chaos, adaptation to genuine novelty, causal understanding, and persistent memory—the capabilities that genuinely define intelligence.

 These changes aren't anti-innovation—they're pro-integrity, ensuring that progress in AI remains both scientifically sound and socially beneficial.